 The BBQ protein chips were the first flavor we ever tried from the line of Quest chips.
 It turned out to be one of our favorites as well.

-With 5 grams of fat and 19 grams of protein, the barbecue flavor comes in the traditional potato chip style instead of the above tortilla style.
+With 5 grams of fat (.5 of saturated fat) and 19 grams of protein, the barbecue flavor comes in the traditional potato chip style instead of the above tortilla style.
 There is a little difference here because these low-carb BBQ chips are slightly lighter and flaky, almost airy.

 Even though this style of chip is not our favorite, the BBQ flavor makes this one of our top choices in our household.

 Yes, the BBQ flavor is that good.